 How to Make a Report

 Reports should be made in a timely manner so that campus Police can assess for potential danger to the campus community and consider sending a Timely Warning to the campus community.
 For active threats or concerns, please immediately call UCSB Police Department at 911 or (805)893-3446.
-For all other reports, please complete an online CSA Report Form, or download and fill out a paper Crime & Incident Report Form and follow instructions for returning the form.
+For all other reports, please complete an electronic CSA Report Form.
 Although reports can be made confidentially (i.e., not revealing the name of the person impacted by crime), it is important to provide as much information as possible, including names (when possible), accurate date and time, and specific address/location; this assists law enforcement in tracking patterns and avoiding double counting crimes.
-For additional information regarding CSA reporting, please see Clery Act Reporting Procedures.
+For additional information regarding CSA reporting, please see CSA Reporting Procedures.

 Please note that CSAs are also Responsible Employees with Title IX-reporting duties.
 Some crimes will need to be reported to both Title IX and campus Police.
 For more information about Responsible Employee duties, please see the Responsible Employees brochure.